rebelwarrior/itiut-chef-repo/README.md

 ### run knife solo
 ~~~
 $ bundle exec knife solo prepare localhost
-// chef package for raring does not exists now.
-// so download manually chef package for quantal from opscode website,
-// and install it.

 $ bundle exec knife solo cook localhost
 ~~~